zgimbutas/triasymq/README.md

 squaresymq.f - fully symmetric (D_4) quadrature for a unit square squaresymvq.f - centro/rotationally symmetric quadrature for a unit square
-squarearbq.f - arbitrary symmetric (or asymmetric) quadrature for a unit square
+squarearbq.f - arbitrary symmetric (or asymmetric) quadrature for a unit square squareintq.f - interpolation nodes/quadrature for smooth functions on a square
 ```

 ```